 A global pandemic response.

-During the COVID-19 global pandemic, Albemarle’s ongoing role in the production and safe use of portable oxygen and was essential to meet the sharp rise in life saving ventilation and breathing devices.
+During the COVID-19 global pandemic, Albemarle’s ongoing role in the production and safe use of portable oxygen and was essential to meet the sharp rise in lifesaving ventilation and breathing devices.
 Our process chemistry know-how allowed us to rapidly convert manufacturing sites to produce disinfectants, including thousands of gallons from the Langelsheim, Germany site while Albemarle’s hydrobromic acid continued to support the production of lifesaving personal protective equipment.

 “I am proud we are able to use our expertise in the manufacture of chemical products for the health of our fellow citizens.”